Joe Biden is hardly the free trader Asia is hoping for | DW | 13.11.2020

 "If Biden manages to promote more cooperation among allies including European nations, Japan may have more difficulty in maintaining economic ties with China," Nagai told DW.
 "Japan will continue to get pressures from the US to restrict investment and trade involving China in sensitive areas such as technology amid the hegemonic rivalry between the two nations."

-Last year, the US and Japan signed a truncated trade deal instead of a comprehensive one.
+Last year, the US and Japan signed a truncated trade deal.
 The pact, which saw Japan cut tariffs on US beef and pork and the US bring down tariffs on certain industrial goods, left out the more contentious issues such as US tariffs on Japanese cars and market access to US services firms for future talks.

 "The next stage of the deal is mainly about services including finance and Japan needs to make lots of concessions to open up domestic markets.
 At this point, moving to the next stage of the deal is not Biden's priority and will be considered in the context of his decision on whether to return to the table for the renegotiation of the TPP [Trans-Pacific Partnership]," Nagai said.